 Through Open University, students who are NOT matriculated in CSULB may take regular university classes during spring or fall semesters for academic credit on a "space available" basis with permission of the department chair and the course instructor.
 Open University enrollment does NOT constitute admission to CSULB.
-For more information call the College of Continuing and Professional Education (CCPE) at (562) 985-5561.
+For more information call the College of Professional and International Education (CPIE) at (562) 985-5561.

 Self Support Courses

-There is no limit on CCPE Self Support course credit, including Winter, May and Summer Session, applicable to the degree if taken while in matriculated status in the degree program.
+There is no limit on CPIE Self Support course credit, including Winter, May and Summer Session, applicable to the degree if taken while in matriculated status in the degree program.